 MSI has opted for their Tri’ Frozr 2.0 thermal system in the Gaming X Trio, which employs an efficiently-designed heatsink system cooled by 3 Torx 4.0 fans.
 The Torx 4.0 fans feature dual-linked fan blades that direct the airflow straight downwards which improves the heat dissipation from the massive heatsink.
 MSI has also included a huge heatsink in the Gaming X Trio which helps to dissipate heat from the GPU die as well as the VRAM modules and the VRMs via a series of thermal pads.
 The heatsink features a unique curved fin design which increases the surface area of the fins as compared to straight fins, and that helps in efficient heat dissipation.

 Aesthetically, the MSI Gaming X Trio delivers on multiple grounds.
 It features a beautiful shroud and a metal backplate which is perforated as well, so flowthrough cooling is possible here too.
 The fan shroud also features a pleasing diagonal RGB Strip that surrounds the middle fan.
-This would look particularly impressive if the card is vertically mounted behind a tempered glass side panel.
+This would look particularly impressive if the card is vertically mounted behind a tempered glass side panel with a PCIe riser cable.
 The RGB can of course be controlled by MSI’s Mystic Light Software.

-Overall, the Gaming X Trio is a well-built and impressively well-rounded graphics card that delivers on most bases.
+Overall, the Gaming X Trio is a well-built and impressively well-rounded graphics card that delivers on most bases and is the best looking RTX 3060 Ti option.
 Just like many other premium AIB variants, the Gaming X Trio also features a large price tag but, in this case, it is not as bad as the ASUS Strix variant.

 3. EVGA RTX 3060 Ti FTW3 Ultra